Areas of Specialty

 ADHD (Attention-Deficit/Hyperactivity Disorder)

 ADHD looks different in children than in adults, and different again in boys versus girls.
 Dr. T's fellowship training in child and adolescent psychiatry means he understands the full developmental picture.
 We evaluate carefully before prescribing, because accurate diagnosis is the foundation of effective treatment.
+Otherwise, it could lead to inappropriate prescribing for children with similar sounding presentations.

 Eating Disorders